microsoft/NetPerfTest/README.md

 That's it.
 Now sit back and wait for the script to complete.
 You should see the zip files from DestinationMachineIp and SourceMachineIP machines under the
 CommandsDir folder you specified (ex: C:\Temp\MyDirectoryForTesting\msdbg.CurrentMachineName.perftest)

 At this point you are done!
-Just don�t forget to share the folder contents and please do move on to the Cleanup step below.
+Just don't forget to share the folder contents and please do move on to the Cleanup step below.

 ## Cleanup
 Now that you're done running the relevant tests, we recommend you run the cleanup script to undo the steps that were done in the Setup stage.